duzzisantos/postgresql-query-service/README.md

 ## Mutators

 This set of queries lets you run various create, delete, and update statements.
 While creating new tables, make sure to include data types and character limits for each column.
-These are to be provided as comma separated strings in the request bodt.
+These are to be provided as comma separated strings in the request body.

 ## General Select Statements